djrumala/braintumor-segmentation/README.md

 Nibabel
 Nilearn

-So, we will face 3D data right here, which we also call voxel (volume pixel).
-More about voxel is well explained in http://nipy.org/nipy/devel/code_discussions/understanding_affines.html
+So, we will have 3D data right here.
+From the 3D image, we will have three axis coordinate system where for each of them holds three values (RGB).
+The values will give us a show how that one voxel look like.

+To know more about voxel and real world mappings, you can check this here http://nipy.org/nipy/devel/code_discussions/understanding_affines.html

 As explained from the link above, in 3D MRI images, we use Real World Coordinates.
 Real-world coordinates are coordinates where the values refer to real-world axes.